 assets/css/) split into core layout styles, component styles, and token overrides. - JavaScript (

-assets/js/vitepress-theme.js) for interactive behavior — sidebar toggle, scroll-tracked outline, search modal, appearance switcher, and code block copy buttons.
+assets/js/vitepress-theme.js) for interactive behavior: sidebar toggle, scroll-tracked outline, search modal, appearance switcher, code block copy buttons, page-level “Copy page”, and Turbo Frame refresh hooks. - Turbo runtime (

 Plugin behavior

-The plugin side registers three Jekyll hooks that run automatically at build time:
+The plugin side registers Jekyll hooks that run automatically at build time:

 VitePress parity scope